-Bachelor's Degree is required.
-Requires the academic knowledge of a health science discipline such as physiology, biochemistry, anatomy, or pathology, plus the ability to translate, adapt and apply this knowledge.
+Requires the academic knowledge of a health science discipline such as microbiology, biochemistry, anatomy, or pathology, plus the ability to translate, adapt and apply this knowledge.
 This is generally associated with a Bachelor’s degree, supplemented by one or more years of progressively responsible experience in the conduct of laboratory health science research, or an equivalent combination of health science education and experience.
-History of compliance with IACUC protocols are required.
-A demonstrated ability to work as part of a team in a collaborative environment.

-- Intermediate Level: 4-5 years of experience in a health science related field.
+Intermediate level: 4-5 years of experience in a related field.

-- Associate Level: 1-3 years of experience in a health science related field.
+Associate level: 1-3 years of experience in a related field.

-A background in cardiovascular biology/disease is preferred, but not required.
+A background in vascular biology or cardiovascular disease is preferred, but not required.
 Experience with common computer programs including Excel, Photoshop, GraphPad Prizm is preferred.

 This position may be underfilled at a lower classification depending on the qualifications of the selected candidate.